nhaar/CPOSTList/notes.md

 # It's Behind You!
 This song is an original song.

+# Phantasmagoria
-# PhantasmagorianIt is an arrangement of Toccata in D Minor by Johann Sebastian Bach.
+It is an arrangement of Toccata in D Minor by Johann Sebastian Bach.

+# Mountain Dojo
-# Mountain DojonThe song was originally composed by Bart Roijmans for Club Penguin: Elite Penguin Force on the DS, and was later arranged for the flash version by Chris Hendricks.
+The song was originally composed by Bart Roijmans for Club Penguin: Elite Penguin Force on the DS, and was later arranged for the flash version by Chris Hendricks.

 # Ninja Training
 This song is an original song.